Monday.com Honest Review 2026: Is It Worth the Hype (and the Price)?

 What Is Monday.com, Actually?

-Monday.com launched back in 2012 under the name "dapulse" (yes, really — I had to double-check that myself), rebranded in 2017, and has grown into one of the most recognizable names in work management.
+Monday.com launched back in 2012 under the name "dapulse" (yes, really — I had to double-check that the first time I came across it), rebranded in 2017, and has since grown into one of the most recognizable names in work management software.
 The Tel Aviv-based company went public on Nasdaq in 2021 and now serves over 225,000 customers globally.

-Here's the thing — Monday.com isn't just a project management tool anymore.
-They've expanded into what they call a "Work OS," which means you can use it for CRM, software development tracking, HR onboarding, marketing campaigns, and about a dozen other workflows.
-That flexibility is both its strength and its weakness.
-The more a platform tries to do everything, the more it risks being mediocre at most things.
+Here's the deal — Monday.com isn't just a project management tool anymore.
+They've expanded into a full "Work OS," which means you can use it for CRM, software development tracking, HR onboarding, marketing campaign management, and about a dozen other workflows.
+That's both its strength and its Achilles heel.
+The more a platform tries to be everything, the more it risks being spectacular at nothing.
 Monday.com mostly avoids that trap, but not always.

-Position-wise, it sits somewhere between the simplicity of Trello and the deep complexity of Jira — polished enough for non-technical teams but flexible enough for teams that need custom workflows.
-Think of it as the middle ground of project management software.
+In terms of market position, it sits somewhere between the simplicity of Trello and the deep complexity of tools like Jira — polished enough for non-technical teams but flexible enough for teams that need custom workflows.
+Think of it as the Goldilocks zone of project management software, at least in theory.

 Monday.com Key Features